 – On both mornings before the start runners will be required to pack up their belongings and hand them to a member of the GC Team to be transported to the finish of that particular day.
-Runners will then be able to collect their bags from another secure area at the finish.
+Runners will then be able to collect their bag from at the finish.
 Please note we will only accept ONE bag per runner to be transported.